 The second Silo Art Trail is located in Victoria’s High Country.

-You can use the town of Benalla (three hours from Melbourne) as your starting point, which is well worth exploring in its own right, as it’s covered in murals.
+You can use the town of Benalla (three hours from Melbourne) as your starting point.
+This town is well worth exploring in its own right, as it’s covered in murals.

 From there, drive north.
 You can loop this particular trail in around two hours, depending on how long you wish to spend in each town.